aimer63/fire/README.md

   - Applies market shocks if configured
   - Optionally simulates a house purchase at a specified time
   - Tracks assets allocation

+  The simulation invest all fund in bank account exceeding the `bank_upper_bound` in liquid assets.

+  **The simulation assumes all assets, liabilities, incomes, expenses, and flows are denominated in a single currency.
+There is no currency conversion or multi-currency support;
+  all values must be provided and interpreted in the same currency throughout the simulation.**

+  **The simulation does not consider any fiscal aspects, therefore parameters such as salary, pension, contributions, etc. are to be considered net of taxes.**

 - **[Reporting & Plotting](/docs/output.md)**